pocketworks/pocketworks-web-2017/pages/iot.md

 page-title: IoT
 layout: default
 description: Creating software to connect your smart IoT hardware to your customers
-hero-title: Connect, analyse and manage your smart hardware
+hero-title: Smart software for your smart hardware
 hero-img: warehouse-dim.jpg
 ---